List of It's Always Sunny in Philadelphia characters: The Waitress

 The Waitress (Mary Elizabeth Ellis) is the most frequently recurring character outside of the gang.
 Introduced in the first episode, "The Gang Gets Racist", as the object of Charlie's affections, she works at a coffee shop near Paddy's.
 She has absolutely no interest in Charlie but does have sex with him in season 12 "Dennis' Double Life" and has also slept with Frank and Dennis.
 She harbors an unrequited crush on Dennis, who slept with her in the episode "Charlie Has Cancer".
 Attempting to make Dennis jealous, she "banged" Frank in "Mac Bangs Dennis' Mom" and grinds on a homeless man in "The Gang Dances Their Asses Off".
 She nearly has relations with Mac in "Mac's Banging the Waitress".

-She spent a night with Charlie at the Jersey Shore while she was high on ecstasy; in the morning she was sickened and left, but Charlie was just happy he got to spend that time with her.
+In season 7, she spent a night with Charlie at the Jersey Shore while she was high on ecstasy; in the morning she was sickened and left, but Charlie was just happy he got to spend that time with her.
 Charlie goes to great lengths to woo her, while in earlier seasons she goes to great lengths to attract Dennis' attention.
 Frequently, her infatuation with Dennis causes her to make decisions against her better moral judgment and often end up the victim of the gang's manipulative schemes.
 She is a recovering alcoholic, a fact first referenced in "The Gang Gives Back", when she becomes Charlie's Alcoholics Anonymous sponsor, and then in "Who Pooped the Bed", "The Waitress Gets Married", and "The Gang Beats Boggs: Ladies' Reboot".